Starting and registering an association

 How long does it take?

-The Brønnøysund Register Centre's case processing times vary during the year.
+The Brønnøysund Register Centre's case processing times vary through the year.

 How much does it cost?

 Registering in the Central Coordinating Register for Legal Entities and the Register of Norwegian NGOs is free.
 Upon registration in the Central Coordinating Register for Legal Entities, the association will be assigned an organisation number.
 Associations that carry on commercial activity must be registered in the Register of Business Enterprises.
-Registering in the Register of Business Enterprises costs NOK 2,250.
+Registering in the Register of Business Enterprises costs NOK 2,250 for electronic registration and NOK 2,832 for registration using the paper form.